Primatology: Field research

 Paleontologist Louis Leakey helped organize long-term studies of chimpanzees and gorillas in Africa with Jane Goodall and Dian Fossey in the 1960s.
 This work coincided with the rise of color television and a new vogue for nature documentaries.
-The airing of National Georgraphic's Miss Goodall and the Wild Chimpanzees in 1965 thus introduced mass audiences to primate fieldwork.
+The airing of National Geographic's Miss Goodall and the Wild Chimpanzees in 1965 thus introduced mass audiences to primate fieldwork.
 The magazine continued to popularize a more naturalistic view of great apes with Fossey's work, as well as that of Biruté Galdikas, who studied orangutans in Indonesia in the 1970s.

 Field researchers in the 1980s and 1990s were increasingly forced to confront the destruction of natural habitats, which had been increasing over the century but had reached a fever pitch.
 Goodall's shift from scientific field work to international conservation and education, reflected a shift in focus that many researchers adopted.

 Women in primatology

 Primatology has long been subject to debates regarding researchers' pre-existing opinions and biases.
 In particular, the use of primatological studies to assert gender roles, and to both promote and subvert feminism has been a point of contention.